It's no secret that the last couple of years have been tough on the Penn State football faithful.

 Enthusiastic is a great word to describe Barry Hackenberg or "The Hack" as most people knew him..

 Whether you were interviewing him on the field following a football game or talking to him during a random meeting in the grocery store, his excitement made every conversation memorable.

 Barry was enthusiastic about everything he did and everything he talked about.
 But nothing got Barry more excited and enthusiastic than family and football.

 He could talk about those two subjects forever and as his friends could tell you, it often seemed like he did.

 His pride in sons Erick and JD were obvious.

 Erick passed for nearly 3,000 yards during his high school career at Marian.
 Later, after transferring from Virginia, he enjoyed a standout career at Susquehanna University, putting him on the radar of several NFL teams at the time.
 JD was a two-way All-state lineman for the Colts who graduated in 1991 and went on to play Division I football at Army.

 The pair played on what were arguably the two best teams in Marian history.
-Erick on the 1986 Colt team that went 13-0 is the only unbeaten team in school history.
+Erick on the 1986 Colt team that went 13-0 and is the only unbeaten team in school history.
 JD played on the 1990 Colt team that beat Farrell for the school's only state championship.

 Barry could probably recall every pass Erick threw during that undefeated season and also tell you every tackle or pancake block that JD was credited with during Marian's state title run.